-The return path for asylum seekers
+The return path for applicants for international protection

 Migrants are allocated to a return place, in the view of preparing the voluntary return.
 Open return places are located in reception centres managed by Fedasil.
 Migrants are allowed to stay during 30 days at these centres in order to prepare their return.
 Supervision is provided by a return counsellor from Fedasil with the participation of an officer from the immigration Office.